-The ASUC Student Union, in partnership with the ASUC and GA, supports student learning, development, and community building by collaborating and engaging with students, campus partners, and the greater community.
-As a sustainable and inclusive organization, the ASUC Student Union enhances the co-curricular experience at UC Berkeley.
+UC Berkeley’s Student Union, in partnership with student leaders, supports student learning, development, and community building.
+We collaborate and engage with students, campus partners, and the greater community.
+As a sustainable and inclusive organization, the Student Union enhances the co-curricular experience at UC Berkeley.

 The ASUC Student Union opens.
-The ASUC was heavily involved in developing the first real “Student Union” on campus, Stephens Hall, and the adjacent “Student Publications Building,” Eshleman Hall (now Moses Hall) south of the Campanile.
-ASUC funds also helped construct other buildings on campus, including Harmon Gymnasium and Edwards Field.
-Stephen’s has since been replaced with the MLK Jr. Student Union Building.
+The ASUC was heavily involved in developing the first real “Student Union” on campus in Stephens Hall, and the adjacent “Student Publications Building” (now Moses Hall) south of the Campanile.

 A new student union opens.
-By the mid-1950’s it had become clear that the Stephens Hall/Eshleman Hall complex were too small and antiquated for the student body.
-The Alumni Association had undertaken a study which proposed a new Student Union complex at Bancroft and Telegraph and, in the late 1950’s construction has begun.
+By the mid-1950’s it had become clear that the Stephens Hall complex was too small and antiquated for the student body.
+The Alumni Association had undertaken a study which proposed a new Student Union complex at Bancroft and Telegraph and, in the late 1950’s construction begun.
 By 1961 the ASUC Student Union buildings were designed and built by Vernon DeMars.

-17 years after Martin Luther King Jr.’s anti-Vietnam War speech on Sproul Plaza, we rename our main building the “Martin Luther King Jr. Student Union.”
+17 years after Martin Luther King Jr.’s anti-Vietnam War speech on Sproul Plaza, our main building is renamed the “Martin Luther King Jr. Student Union.”
 The renaming was proposed by undergraduate Ronald Stevenson.
 The namesake building stands both as a reminder of Dr. King’s courageous advocacy and as an inspiration for leadership within our community.

-Graduate and undergraduate student leaders negotiate a groundbreaking agreement to rebuild the ASUC Student Union complex.
-It is agreed that revenue made in the MLK Jr. Building and in Eshleman Hall will is shared to support student programs directly.
-The pact, along with a ballot measure to increase student fees, makes the renovation possible.
+Graduate and undergraduate student leaders negotiate a groundbreaking agreement to rebuild the Student Union complex.
+It is agreed that revenue made in the MLK Jr. Building and in Eshleman Hall is shared to support student programs directly.
+The pact, along with a ballot measure to increase student fees, make the renovation possible.